-Backing up files and storing them in a remote location should be done on regular basis.
+Backing up files and storing them in a remote location should be done on a regular basis.
 Backups are vital.
 They ensure your code and assets are available if your server is hacked, destroyed and when your data is lost or corrupted.

-You do not need to be a server guru to manage your own backups.
+You do not need to be a server guru to manage your backups.
 All you need is one shell script on your Linux installation and one cron job to run it and an Amazon S3 bucket.

 In this tutorial